bevyengine/rfcs/rfcs/45-stageless.md

   - this is essential to ensure that run criteria are checking fresh state without creating very difficult-to-satisfy ordering constraints
   - if you need to ensure that all systems behave the same way during a single pass of the schedule or avoid expensive recomputation, precompute the value and store the result in a resource, then read from that in your run criteria instead

-The state that run criteria read from will always be "valid" when the system that they control is being run: this is important to avoid strange bugs caused by race conditions and non-deterministic system ordering.
+Run criteria are always executed "just before" the system that they are controlling is run: it is impossible to modify the data that they rely on in an observable way before the system completes.
-It is impossible, for example, for a game to be paused *after* the run criteria checked if the game was paused but before the system that relied on the game not being paused completes.
+This is important to ensure that the state of the world always matches the state expected by the system at the time it is executed.
 In order to understand exactly what this means, we need to understand atomic ordering constraints.

 ### Atomic ordering constraints